etxbct/mqttBlockSig/README.md

 	Signals   - dt       /h0    /signal  /bs-1    /a-out
 	Blocks    - dt       /h0    /sensor  /bs-1    /s1
 	Turnouts  - dt       /h0    /switch  /cda     /vx21
-	Traffic   - dt       /h0    /traffic /bs-1    /a-out

 	msg-type   : dt or cmd.
 	scale      : track scale.
 	type       : The type of message.
-	node-id    : The name of the application node. port-id    : Optional identifier for a port controlled by a node.
+	node-id    : The name of the application node. port-id    : Optional identifier for a port controlled by a node, like the name of a block, a turnout or a signal.

 ### Payload
 MQTT message topics are used to control the routing of the messages.